tilezen/vector-datasource/docs/layers.md

 Combination of OpenStreetMap administrative boundaries (zoom >= 8), Natural Earth boundaries (zoom < 8), and some other `barrier` like goodies at high zooms.

-(below) Fence lines around the petting zoo in San Francisco are included in the `boundaries` layer.
+(below) Fence lines around the petting zoo in San Francisco are included in the `landuse` layer.

 ![image](images/mapzen-vector-tile-docs-barriers.png)